liamdiprose/kal.rkt/Readme.md

 # Kal (Racket)

-A Racket implementation of the Kal language, [Kal](https://github.com/maxeonyx/kal), a project of my friend, @maxeonyx.
+A Racket implementation of the [Kal language](https://github.com/maxeonyx/kal), a project by my friend, @maxeonyx.

 We wanted to see the performance difference between a quickfire Racket impl and his optimised Rust interpreter.